Nguyen-HanhNong/Chatroom-Application/README.md

 The user and messages were stored in a SQLite database, with the front-end of the program being written in HTML and the jQuery framework.
 The jQuery framework was crucial in delivering the asynchronoux JavaScript to display messages in the chat rooms.

+## Instructions to compile and run the application

+## Potential Improvements and Advancements

 python manage.py runserver
 ./manage.py migrate